 Dr. Madani received his advanced fellowship training in cardiovascular and thoracic surgery here at UC San Diego.
 He is certified by both the American Board of Surgery and the American Board of Thoracic Surgery.

-Dr. Madani is Professor of Surgery/Cardiothoracic Surgery and Surgical Director of the Heart Failure Mechanical Assist Device and Heart Transplantation Program at UC San Diego.
+Dr. Madani is Professor and Chief of Cardiovascular & Thoracic Surgery and Director of the Sulpizio Cardiovascular Center - Surgery.
+He directs the Heart Failure Mechanical Assist Device and Heart Transplantation Program at UC San Diego.
 He is also Clinical Chief of the Division of Cardiothoracic Surgery and Director of the Surgical Intensive Care Unit at the Veterans Affairs Medical Center in La Jolla.

 Under his leadership, the VA Division of Cardiothoracic Surgery has the highest success rate for cardiothoracic surgery of all VA medical centers in the United States.
 In 2004, Dr. Madani received the Health Care Provider of the Year Award by the California Veterans of Foreign Wars and was later nominated for the 2004 National Award.